Set Up Multiple Websites with Nginx Virtual Hosts

 }

-Create Nginx server block configurations
+- Create Nginx server block configurations for anotherdomain.com

 sudo nano /etc/nginx/sites-available/anotherdomain.com

-Add below config to the file.
+- Add below config to the file

 server {